-As a not-for-profit association, NACHA also represents more than 10,000 financial institutions via 13 Regional Payments Associations and Direct Membership.
+As a not-for-profit association, NACHA also represents nearly 10,000 financial institutions via 12 Regional Payments Associations and Direct Membership.
 Through the Payments Innovation Alliance, accreditation programs, conferences and educational offerings, NACHA unites payments systems stakeholders, fostering dialogue and strengthening the ACH Network together.

 Originally conceived of and created by collaboration between several ACH Associations in 1974, NACHA has evolved from a set of ACH rules and regulations to the Network governing body it is today.
 Throughout all of our growth, the safety and security of electronic payments has always been the first priority.

 As the ACH Network administrator, NACHA is responsible for three areas:

 NACHA Operating Rules: We manage an inclusive, disciplined rulemaking process in order to establish rules that are both fair and equitable.
 Those Rules provide the legal foundation for the ACH Network.